-Which services will be provided during Extended School Year?
+Which services will be provided during the Extended School Year?

 The IEP team will determine which services and how much of these services will be provided during the extended school year.
-The team may decide that the student will receive all the services received during the regular school year, or it may decide that the student will only receive one specific service.
-This decision is based on the need of each student.
+The team may decide that the student will continue all the services received during the regular school year, or it may decide that the student will only receive a portion of services or one specific service.
+This decision is based on the needs of each student.